brunomnsilva/JavaFXSmartGraph/README.md

 });
 ```

-These actions will be performed whenever you click a vertex and/or edge.
+These actions will be performed whenever you *double click* a vertex and/or an edge.

 ### Updating the view